edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/walkthrough/deployment.md

 ## Manage Devices

 !!!
-Note
+Warning
     This section only needs to be performed if discovery is disabled.
+Discovery is enabled by default.

 Devices can either be added to the service by defining them in a static configuration file, discovering devices dynamically, or with the REST API.
 For this example, the device will be added using the REST API.